cs-4241-2024/a2-shortstack/README.md

 ## Technical Achievements
 - **Tech Achievement 1**:
-This is a single-page application that allows users to submit, view, and delete data all on one page.
+This is a single-page application that allows users to submit, view, and delete data all in one place.
-Using the forms and the REST API, the server and the client communicate to each other to process the data while the server maintains the results table.
+Using a combination of forms and the REST API, the server and the client communicate to each other to process the data while the server maintains the results table.

 - **Tech Achievement 2**:
 This application also gives the user the ability to modify existing data in the results table.